 Is the $1,000 cruise credit enough?
 Or should I push Advantage to refund Haas’ entire cruise?

-A cruise credit, on the other hand, says, “We’re sorry for the way we made you feel.”
+A cruise credit, on the other hand, communicates, “We apologize for the way we made you feel.”

 I think Vantage should pay for breaking its own rules.
 But I’m not sure I can advocate for a full refund, because after all, the Haases cruised for two weeks, enjoying food, service and fabulous European ports of call.
 Had Vantage denied them those amenities, then I might be more comfortable pushing Vantage to offer the couple a refund.